vyca2017/content/content/blog/2017-05-16-introducing-a-cli-and-functions/2017-05-16-introducing-a-cli-and-functions.md

   more:
 ---

-# Introducing Functions & the Graphcool CLI
+# Introducing Functions & Graphcool CLI

 Today we are announcing two new major additions to the Graphcool platform: Functions & the Graphcool CLI.